Whitwell, Isle of Wight: History

 One of six red iron water pumps in the village.

 "White" is derived from an Old English word meaning clean or pure, and the village of Whitwell is likely to take its name from a well or spring with a reliable supply of fresh water.
 The original White Well, located towards the south end of the village was once a place of veneration as a 'holy well' and a site of pilgrimage in the Middle Ages.
 The waters of the well were believed to contain healing powers for the infirm.
 The tradition of Well Dressing was started and now occurs annually at the site of the well.
 Each year the well is dressed and blessed by the local vicar giving thanks for water and a blessing for the village.

 In the village, six red iron water pumps can be seen at various intervals.
 These were built in 1887 by William Spindler of St Lawrence whose tomb now lies in Whitwell Graveyard.
 One is located next to the White Well in Ventnor Road, two along Kemming Road, two along the High Street, and one on Nettlecombe Road.

 Many of the village's buildings such as the White Horse pub, date back to the 15th century.
 The Church has portions dating back to as far as the 12th century, with newer additions built in the 13th, 15th and 16th centuries.
 In comparison to this and the rest of the village, new housing has been built relatively recently along Bannock Road.
 The latest new housing was completed in 2006.

 In 2009 Whitwell won the award for the best kept large village, in addition to the award for the overall island's best kept village, an award it has previously won in 2003.
 Judges from the competition were impressed by maintenance of bus stops, verges seats, commercial premises and gardens and the success of the new post office.

 Governance

 Whitwell lies within the parliamentary constituency of the Isle of Wight West with the seat held by Labour member Richard Quigley since 2024, and within the area of the Isle of Wight Council.
 Together with Niton, the village forms a civil parish, chaired by Councillor Tim Addison.
 The Parish Council has ten members, six for the Niton ward and four for the Whitwell ward, and meets ten times annually.

 In 1931 the parish had a population of 636.
-On 1 April 1933 the parish was abolished and merged with Ninton and Ventnor.
+On 1 April 1933 the parish was abolished and merged with Niton and Ventnor.